 The garden at Townend

-George Browne was a keen gardener, who loved his sweet peas, roses and phloxes.
-We have created his cottage garden here at Townend, with its mix of historic plant varieties and fruit trees in keeping with the original cottage garden.
+George Browne was a keen gardener who loved his sweet peas, roses and phloxes.
+The garden you’ll see now is planted with a mix of historic plant varieties and fruit trees in keeping with the original cottage garden.

 George made many notes about his garden in his diaries, including planting schemes, successes and failures.

 On 14 August, 1909 he recorded that he ‘took up remainder of Sharp Victor Potatoes, only a poor crop – were touched with frost in spring’.
 He also jotted down a list of ‘troublesome weeds’, including Enchanters Nightshade, which was a ‘weed with white hairy dots’.

 His garden was a mix of colourful flowers, vegetables, herbs and an orchard with apples, plums and damsons.
 In 1909 he planted 28 varieties of phloxes, all in alphabetical order, as well as 19 varieties of sweetpeas, pansies and delphiniums.
 George won a number of prizes for his pansies.